danieltikamori/learn-unit-testing-junit-maven-java/README.md

     </dependencies>
 ```

 ### Build a project

 In this example, we will create a Person class and Account class.

 Create the classes with variables, constructors and methods.

+### "Shorthand" syntax

+Use `import static org.junit.jupiter.api.Assertions.*` to get shorthand syntax for JUnit assertions.
+This enables you to write more readable tests and avoid `Assertions.` use in each test.

+## Annotations used in JUnit testing classes

+- @BeforeEach - Run before each test
+- @AfterEach - Run after each test
+- @Test - Run a single test
+- @BeforeAll - Run before all tests
+- @AfterAll - Run after all tests
+- @DisplayName - Customize the name of the test
+- @Disabled - Disable the test
+- @Tag - Run a test only if you have the specified tag
+- @Timeout - Set a timeout
+- @RepeatedTest - Run a test multiple times
+- @ParameterizedTest - Run a test with multiple parameters
+- @ValueSource - Run a test with multiple parameters from a list of values
+- @EnumSource - Run a test with multiple parameters from an enum
+- @CsvSource - is an ArgumentsSource which reads comma-separated values (CSV) from one or more CSV records supplied via the value() attribute or textBlock() attribute
+- @CsvFileSource -  is an ArgumentsSource which is used to load comma-separated value (CSV) files from one or more classpath resources() or files()
+- @Nested - Run a test inside another test
+- @ExtendWith - Run a test with an extension
+- @TempDir - Create a temporary directory
+- @TempValue - Create a temporary value

 ### Testing